passcod/blook/src/technical/starting-electronics/index.md

 # Rules

-In EE, "rules" are more like guidelines.
-You'll find plenty of advice for contradictory "rules" and many rules can be broken "if you know what you're doing" or if you accept the tradeoffs.
+In EE online advice, "rules" are more like guidelines.
+You'll find plenty of advice for seemingly contradictory "rules" and many rules can be broken "if you know what you're doing" or if you accept the tradeoffs.
 That said, as a beginner it's worth following rules as much as you can, as you most likely _don't_ "know what you're doing" or understand the tradeoffs.

 There's also a tremendous amount of advice out there that is outdated or based on little else than "it's always been done that way."
 Unfortunately as a beginner you (and I) won't have the knowledge